 Your balance sheet lists every asset and liability, broken down by current and noncurrent categories.
 Each type of account, such as inventory or investments, has its own line on the balance sheet.
 Not only can you glance at the final number to see where you stand, but you can see how that breaks down by section.

 On the left side of your balance sheet, list all of your company’s assets, categorized by current and noncurrent holdings.
-Input totals for each section and end with a grand total of all of your assets at the bottom.
+Input totals for each section, and end with a grand total of all of your assets.

 On the right side, list your liabilities.
 Again, separate these according to current and noncurrent liabilities.
 Tally the numbers up and move on to your equity.
 Combine your company’s earned and retained income to determine your total capital.

 Next, you’ll use your assets-liabilities-equity equation.
 Add together your total debts and your equity.
 Insert this number at the bottom.
-When you’ve accurately tracked your transactions, these two final numbers will be equal.
+When you’ve accurately tracked your transactions, these 2 final numbers will be equal.